Life with out a Bank Account. Part 2

-I live on Long Island, but I’m a quick train ride into NYC, so I find myself there often.
-One afternoon after hauling boats I ventured into the city to meet a friend for a Pre-Christmas drink- which turned into many, many drinks.
+I live on Long Island and I’m about an hour train ride into NYC, one afternoon after hauling boats I ventured into the city to meet a friend for a Pre-Christmas drink - which turned into many, many drinks.
 I suddenly found myself in a nightmare situation.
 We had racked up a BIG tab, and I didn’t have enough cash to cover my half.
-Luckily my friend took pity on me and covered what I couldn’t (he didn’t really have a choice) and was kind enough to leave me with $20 cash to get home.
+Luckily my friend offered to cover what I couldn’t (he didn’t really have a choice) and was kind enough to leave me with $20 cash to get home.
 As I walked into Penn Station to catch my train I was feeling good (aka drunk).
 I had 15 min before my train left and was quickly seduced by the smell of pizza. $10 later I was a pretty happy guy; 5 minutes after that, not so much.
-My pizza bliss was shattered by the realization that I had ate train fair.
+My pizza bliss was shattered by the realization that I had just eaten my train fair.

 My train was leaving in 5 minutes and I was in all out panic mode.
 So I did what any drunk person would do- started asking strangers for the $5 that I was short in train fare.

-The situation was beyond ironic, as “needing train fare” is the #1 ask of the homeless people and crackheads in Penn.
+The situation was beyond ironic, as “needing train fare” is the #1 ask of the homeless people and junkies in Penn.

 After asking about 5 people who wouldn’t even acknowledge my existence, the police came over.
 After a quick explanation and check of my license, an officer who- by pure coincidence- lived in my town, threw me a $5 spot.